RobertTalbert/discretecs-vault/Kruskal's Algorithm.md

 Notes:
 - [[Prim's Algorithm]] is a different approach that also finds a minimum spanning tree -- not necessarily the same tree as found by Prim's Algorithm but the total weight will be the same.
-- Kruskal's Algorithm will always terminate because
+- Kruskal's Algorithm produces a graph with no cycles due to step 2's instructions.
+The end result is a tree because a graph that has no cycles and whose number of edges is one less than the number of vertices, must be a tree.

 ## Examples and Non-Examples